 A note from Leighsa Montrose about the cover art: "Ronnie loved the use of a double entendre to convey meaning.
 My inspiration for the cover artwork is a personal nod to him, how he thought, and what would have been aesthetically pleasing to him.
 This is beautifully illustrated by Peter Grant.
 What you see is a sound wave from "Head On Straight," which he wrote for 10x10.
 This was captured by Steve Ledesma with special thanks to Alfred Ruiz.
 When looking at this sound wave, I wanted the eye and mind to see it as if it was moving and fluid—as if it was him on the cover.
 Ronnie is music.
 He had the mindset of an engineer.
 Math and music was the way he thought.
 To be able to combine these attributes of Ronnie with depth of meaning, I believe he would have appreciated the thought that went into everyone’s combined efforts to understand and create the cover."

-On October 13, Rhino Entertainment will be releasing deluxe editions of Montrose and Paper Money, each including a newly remastered version of the original album, plus a bonus disc of unreleased demos, studio recordings, and live performances.
-The collections will be available as 2CD, 2LP, and digitally.
-Pre-order your copy today:
+As of October 13, 2017 Rhino Entertainment has released deluxe editions of Montrose and Paper Money, each including a newly remastered version of the original album, plus a bonus disc of unreleased demos, studio recordings, and live performances.
+The collections are each available as 2CD, 2LP, and digitally: